swap-interactive/next.js/docs/basic-features/image-optimization.md

 >
 > **Normalize your images**
 >
 > If you're serving images from a source that you control, consider modifying your image pipeline to normalize the images to a specific size.
+For example, a user-provided avatar image could be cropped before being saved and then the image size would be known by the time its rendered.
 >
 > **Modify your API calls**
 >
 > If your application is retrieving image URLs using an API call (such as to a CMS), you may be able to modify the API call to return the image dimensions along with the URL.
+For example, set the [`loader`](/docs/api-reference/next/image.md#loader) property to match the API call expected by your CMS.

 If none of the suggested methods works for sizing your images, the `next/image` component is designed to work well on a page alongside standard `<img>` elements.